2021 World Rugby Sevens Series: Tour venues

 On 4 August organisers announced the cancellation of the Hong Kong Sevens for the second year running because of the emerging Covid-19 Delta variant and global travel restrictions.

 On 3 September, World Rugby cancelled the Singapore and Cape Town tournaments due to ongoing impacts of the COVID-19 pandemic, and announced that the 2021 Dubai Sevens tournament would no longer be part of the 2021 series but incorporated into the 2021-22 series instead.
 This reduced the 2021 series to just two events held in Canada.

 Standings

+The final standings after completion of the two tournaments of the series are shown in the table below.

+The points awarded to teams at each tournament, as well as the overall season totals, are shown.
+Gold indicates the event champions.
+Silver indicates the event runner-ups.
+Bronze indicates the event third place finishers.

 Official standings for the 2021 series were: